Using npm

 .useStyle({ dotsOptions: { color: 'navy' } }) // Style: Change dot color to navy

-.options({ data: 'Built with Template and Style' }) // Final data
+.options({ data: 'Built with Template, Style, and Image' }) // Final data

 qrCode.append(document.getElementById('builder-example-container'));